 Larry Beresford is a freelance medical writer and health care journalist specializing in hospice, palliative care, end-of-life care, opioid pain management and related fields.
 He also contributes regularly to The Hospitalist Magazine and The Rheumatologist Magazine.

-Larry’s articles have been published in the Washington Post, American Medical News, Medscape, Hospitals & Health Networks, Health Plan, Medicine & Health Perspectives, Business & Health, Robert Wood Johnson Foundation’s Advancesnewsletter, Hospice Journal, Hospice Magazine, Quality Review Bulletin, VFW Magazine, Future Age and the Baltimore Sun.
+His articles have been published in the Washington Post, American Medical News, Medscape, Hospitals & Health Networks, Health Plan, Managed Care, Medical Economics, Hospice Journal, Hospice Magazine, Anesthesiology News, Future Age and Healthcare Design Magazine.

-His experience also includes participating in two ethics projects at the Hastings Center, Garrison, N.Y.; serving as a hospice patient care volunteer in varied settings for nearly two decades; writing, publishing and performing original poetry; and first-hand participation in family caregiving responsibilities following his wife’s two total knee replacements and two cardiac stent placements.
+His experience also includes participating in two ethics projects at the Hastings Center, Garrison, N.Y., and serving as a hospice patient care volunteer in varied settings for nearly two decades.
+He also writes, publishes and performs original poetry.
+He lives with his wife Rose Mark, also a writer, in a cohousing community called Phoenix Commons in Oakland, Calif.